Daejeon Hana Citizen

-On 24 December 2019, Hana Financial Group Football Club Foundation bought operating rights of the club, renaming the club to its current name.
+On 24 December 2019, Hana Financial Group bought the club's operating rights and renamed the club to its current name.

 History

-First steps into the K League
+First steps into the K League (1997)

-Following the foundation of the professional football league (the Korean Super League, reorganised as the K League in 1998) in Korea, there were few league matches held in Daejeon, and such matches that were held were played by visiting clubs.
+Following the foundation of the professional football league (the Korean Super League, reorganized as the K League in 1998) in Korea, there were few league matches held in Daejeon, and such matches that were held were played by visiting clubs.
 The absence of a local team in the league made it difficult for the citizens of Daejeon to identify with any particular team.
-However, in 1996 a plan to establish 'Daejeon Citizen' – their own local community club – was unveiled, which meant Daejeon citizens would have their own team to support in the league.
-Generally in Korea, 'community-club' means that the club issues shares.
-In the case of Daejeon, although shares weren't issued until 2005 (and the issuing of shares continued into 2006), they were already known as a "community club".
-Daejeon was the first club that did not belong to a specific company such as one of the 'chaebols' (Samsung, LG or the like) or another major company.
-This has a very symbolic meaning as essentially the club is founded upon the support of the local community rather than a specific company.
+However, in 1996 a plan to establish 'Daejeon Citizen' – their own local community club – was unveiled, which meant the citizens of Daejeon would have their own team to support in the league.
+Daejeon was the first club that did not belong to a major company, and would play in the Daejeon Hanbat Stadium.

 Kim Ki-bok was appointed the first manager of Daejeon Citizen.
-With high expectations, Daejeon took their first step to the K League in 1997 (at the time, the K League was known as the Rapido Super League), opening their season with a match against Ulsan Hyundai Horang-i.
-However, the results achieved in their first season did not live up to their high expectations for their first season.
-Although the club placed seventh in the league, ahead of Cheonan Ilhwa Chunma, Anyang LG Cheetahs and Bucheon SK, they won only three matches out of 18 games.
+With high expectations, Daejeon took their first step in the K League in 1997, opening their season with a match vs. Ulsan Hyundai Horang-i.
+However, the results achieved in their first season did not live up to expectations.
+Although the club placed seventh in the league, ahead of Cheonan Ilhwa Chunma, Anyang LG Cheetahs, and Bucheon SK, they won only three matches out of 18 games.